-The doctor swears, saying, “At the current rate of usage we’ll need it in five or ten minutes.”
+The doctor swears, and says, “At the current rate of usage we’ll need it in five or ten minutes.”

-One of the orderlies, one no one recognises, sticks out his right arm and says, “I promised her I’d hold her hand throughout the operation.
+One of the orderlies, one no one recognises, sticks out his right arm while saying, “I promised Mandy I’d hold her hand throughout the operation.
 I’m the same blood group, can you take the blood from me here?”
-The sister nods her head, and one of the nurses ducks out to get the gear.
-As they’re taking the blood, he says, “Take two units now, and a third if you need more before the rest arrives.”
+The sister nods her head yes, and one of the nurses ducks out to get the gear.
+As they’re taking the blood he says, “Take two units now, and a third if you need more before the rest arrives.”
 The doctor and nurses look up.

 The nurse taking the blood replies, “Taking more than one unit can leave you too weak.”

 “You’ll take whatever you need to save her life, even if it’s every drop of blood I have.”
-The doctor stops and looks up at the steel in the voice when the man speaks.
+The doctor stops to look up at the steel in the voice when the man speaks.
 The senior theatre nurse also looks up, and is about to argue.
-Then she looks into his eyes, very deep mid-blue eyes, an unusual colour, one she’s seen only twice before; once, years ago in a military hospital in Afghanistan, and again, a short while ago, while talking to Mandy when she helped prepare her for the operation.
-The orderly looks directly at the nurse and says to her, “You’ll do what’s needed, won’t you, Lieutenant?”
+Then she looks into his eyes, very deep mid-blue eyes, an unusual colour, one she’s seen only twice before; once, years ago in a military hospital in Afghanistan, and again, a short while ago while talking to Mandy when she helped prepare her for the operation.
+The orderly looks directly at the nurse, and says to her, “You’ll do what’s needed, won’t you, Lieutenant?”

-She gulps, and nods, saying, “Nurse Miller, take two units now, and be prepared to take more as required.”
+She gulps, nods yes, and says, “Nurse Miller, take two units now, and be prepared to take more as required.”
 The doctor and nurse look surprised at her response, but go on about their important lifesaving tasks.
 Three units should keep them going until after the other blood starts to arrive.
-Turning to the orderly, the theatre sister asks, “That good enough for you, Captain?”
-The orderly nods his head, and sits on the stool Nurse Miller places beside the operating table for him to sit on while she takes the blood, because she knows he’s not leaving the girl.
+Turning to the orderly the theatre sister asks, “That good enough for you, Captain?”
+The orderly nods his head yes, and sits on the stool Nurse Miller places beside the operating table for him to sit on while she takes the blood, because she knows he’s not leaving the girl.

 About twenty minutes later the nurse is attaching the second unit of blood from the orderly to Mandy when another nurse rushes in with two coolers, the first units of blood from the other hospitals have arrived, and another nurse is carrying in three units just donated by locals as well.

 Over two hours later the doctor has finished all the repair work and is taking care sewing up the last of the wounds.
 They have three units of whole blood left, and the bag in use is the twenty-fifth unit of blood.
-There were some bad complications, and the doctor had seriously under estimated the amount of blood they’d need.
+There were some bad complications, and the doctor had seriously under estimated the amount of blood they’d need, due to that.
 The doctor looks at the records, and says, “It’s a good thing the community response was so strong, because we needed a lot more than I expected.
 Those internal injuries were worse than they appeared, at first.”
 He looks up at the orderly who’s still holding Mandy’s hand.
 He’s half leaning on the trolley when they wheel Mandy out of the theatre.
 He can hardly stand, but he’s keeping his promise and not letting go of her hand.
-Shaking her head at his stubbornness, one of the nurses moves up beside him and helps hold him up while they all move off to the recovery ward.
+While shaking her head at his stubbornness one of the nurses moves up beside him to help hold him up while they all move off to the recovery ward.

-The senior theatre sister strides up and stands in front of the orderly, saying, “OK, mister, let’s get a good look at who you are.”
+The senior theatre sister strides up, and stands in front of the orderly while saying, “OK, Mister, let’s get a good look at who you are.”
 Before he can move she has the face mask undone and dropped to his chest.
 Both women gasp at the sight before them.
 The man looks like an extra in a horror film; the left side of the face is badly damaged from a blow, and the whole lower part of the face has severe burn damage.

-The man looks up, saying, “I know you’ve seen worse, Lieutenant!”
+The man looks up, and says, “I know you’ve seen worse, Lieutenant!”

 She nods yes, and replies, “Yes, but not on a living person.”

-In a cross between a laugh and a snort, he says, “You still haven’t!
+In a cross between a laugh and a snort he says, “You still haven’t!
 Don’t you know, I’m dead!
 They killed me, five years ago.”
-Both nurses are shocked by his statement.
+Both of the nurses are shocked by his statement.

 Late Night News

-One item of the late night news has the announcer reading, “Tonight, eleven year old Mandy Peters is recovering in hospital from emergency surgery after being abducted and tortured by an unknown assailant.
-The operations took nearly three hours and required a lot of blood.
+One item of the late night news has the announcer reading, “Tonight eleven year old Mandy Peters is recovering in hospital from emergency surgery after being abducted and tortured by an unknown assailant.
+The operations took nearly three hours, and it required a lot of blood.
 The hospital and medical staff wish to thank all those volunteers who responded to the earlier call for blood donors, because they did need all the blood donated.”

 “Mandy was found when a patrolling police car saw a man break down the front door of a house in Hill Street.
-They followed him in, to find him giving Mandy emergency medical treatment, and called an ambulance.
+They followed him in to find him giving Mandy emergency medical treatment, so they called an ambulance.
 The man disappeared while they looked after the girl.”